-Commitment

-We prioritize sourcing from local, missionaligned suppliers and vendors who share our values.
+Commitment Why?
+The Outcome We prioritize sourcing from local, mission-aligned suppliers and vendors who share our values.

-Contribute to the preservation, restoration, and protection of the land, culture, and people

-Educate our travelers on how to "travel pono," which means to travel with respect and mindfulness towards Hawaii.

-Why?

 We believe in supporting the local community and promoting responsible business practices.

-We believe in uplifting the environment and leaving the land better than it was found.

-We believe in fostering a deeper understanding and appreciation of the local culture and land with our travelers.

-The Outcome

 Increases the numbers of jobs created or supported, promotes local culture and products in our community.
+Contribute to the preservation, restoration, and protection of the land, culture, and people We believe in uplifting the environment and leaving the land better than it was found.
 Our partners have planted more endemic trees, rehabilitated more wildlife, and protected more watersheds.
+Educate our travelers on how to "travel pono," which means to travel with respect and mindfulness towards Hawaii.
+We believe in fostering a deeper understanding and appreciation of the local culture and land with our travelers.
 Our guests have reduced less waste, conserved more water + energy, disturbed less wildlife, and respected more local customs and traditions.